line charts for analytics

 1. Project-Based

-Whether talking about billing, production or labor, contractors operate their business primarily around projects.
+Whether talking about billing, production, or labor, contractors operate their business primarily around projects.
 The financial focus revolves around each job.
-Think of any other business, such as a chain of designer cupcake shops or a pneumatic-valve manufacturer.
+Think of any other business, such as a chain of designer cupcake shops or a pneumatic valve manufacturer.
 There, managers might treat each store, plant, product line, or the entire business as a “profit center.”
 For most industries, these are stable and predictable.

 2. Decentralized Production

-On top of distinct project requirements, construction also features long and often seasonal production cycles.
+On top of distinct project requirements, construction operations also features long and often seasonal production cycles.
 Because production can be less predictable, contractors often aren’t able to retain large amounts of inventory.
 As a result, the cost and availability of production inputs can fluctuate and require special, careful tracking and planning.

 3. Long-Term Contracts